Abdy1/Abdy1/README.md

 - 👋 Hi, I’m @Abdy1
-- 👀 I’m a programmer. i specialize on java
+- 👀 I’m a full stack developer
 - 🌱 I'm currently working in one of the best banks of Ethiopia...